strimzi/proposals/056-zk-kraft-migration.md

 **_Actions_**

 The operator checks the Kafka migration metrics by using the Kafka Agent client in order to verify the status of the migration on the Apache Kafka cluster.
+The metric to be used for the check is the `ZkMigrationState` which stays in `PRE_MIGRATION` while the actual migration is still going on and moves to `MIGRATION` when it's done.
+More details in the "Metrics" section.

 The current reconciliation ends.

 **_Status changes_**